Learn something new every day More Info... by email

 A hemorrhoid thrombosis will often disappear on its own.
 After several weeks, the clot dissolves and normal blood flow returns.
 If this doesn’t occur, surgery may be required.
 Sometimes simply stopping the activity that caused the problem, such as sitting for a prolonged period of time or ceasing to lift weights, can fix the issue.

-Other simple treatments can be done to help with a hemorrhoid thrombosis.
+Other simple treatments can be done to help with the condition.
 Soaking in a shallow tub of hot water, known as a Sitz bath, and using creams with hydrocortisone can help to relieve the symptoms of the thrombosis and help with blood flow.
 If these or other remedies do not work to reduce the thrombosis, surgery is the next step.

 There are several surgical procedures that are performed for a hemorrhoid thrombosis.
 The easiest and quickest is to drain the thrombosis by making an excision in it.
 This is not the best long-term solution though, as the hemorrhoid and accompanying thrombosis can easily come back.

 Another common procedure is tubal ligation.
-This consists of tying a tight, rubber band around the two ends of the thrombosis.
+This consists of tying a rubber band tightly around the two ends of the thrombosis.
 It cuts off the blood supply to the hemorrhoid, causing it to shrivel and die.
-This is not commonly used for a thrombosis, but is more effective than simply cutting it.
+This is not commonly done for a thrombosis, but is more effective than simply cutting it.